juiian7/ApateJS/docs/tutorials/2-intro.md

 A general overview of the core classes can be found here: {@link Core}

-**{@link Core.Vec | Vec}**: just a simple 4-dimensional Vector (x,y,z,w), but also designed to be used for colors (r,g,b,a -> same as x,y,...).
+**{@link Core.Vec4 | Vec4}**: just a simple 4-dimensional Vector (x,y,z,w), but also designed to be used for colors (r,g,b,a -> same as x,y,...).
 Actually it could be used for more dimensions, but all mathematical operations only work on the first four.

 **{@link Core.Transform | Transform}**: an object that describes a transformation.
 Stores vectors for position, rotation and scale.